lucia-auth/lucia/.auri/$xny6yl59.md

 type: "patch"
 ---

-* Cleanup unused identityProvider var in the Cognito provider
+Cleanup unused identityProvider var in the Cognito provider
-* Fix some docs